 This paper develops a model of pricing in which buyers care about the fairness of markups but misinfer them from prices.
 The model yields price rigidity, generates realistic Phillips curves, and explains why people dislike inflation so much.

 This paper resolves the anomalies of the New Keynesian model at the zero lower bound—explosive recession, forward guidance puzzle, multiplier puzzle—by introducing wealth into the utility function.

 This paper develops a model of science.
 It shows that due to homophily in tenure decisions, false paradigms may persist when a science has low power.
-Low power may come from lack of evidence, or from reluctance to base tenure decisions on available evidence.
+Low power may come from a lack of evidence, or from a reluctance to base tenure decisions on available evidence.